How to Design Lightweight OPTIONS Endpoints That Bypass Middleware

 Should a lightweight OPTIONS endpoint return 200 or 204?

 204 No Content is preferred.
-It signals successful preflight validation without transmitting a response body, minimizing bandwidth and parsing overhead.
+It signals successful preflight validation without transmitting a response body, minimising bandwidth and parse overhead.
+Some older Java servlet frameworks default to 200 — override this explicitly.

-Does Access-Control-Max-Age apply to all HTTP methods for the same URL?
+Does Access-Control-Max-Age apply to all HTTP methods at the same URL?

 How do I debug preflight timeouts in Chrome DevTools?